 The 4th day we visited a compound of temples with some beautiful 3rd century BC carvings and an enormous stupa ringed with carved wooden elephants.

 While one of co-travelers waved her travel guide and talked about the things we could be seeing and weren’t.
 Like tea plantations.
 Beaches.
 She did not wish to see another temple.

 We traveled by bus to Trincomalee, the large natural port on the east side of the island.
 This is where we were catching the boat and there was some drama about how we had to make it to the port authority by 6 pm or they closed and there would be no way to get to the boat.
 For people who didn’t take the optional land portion of the trip, they were quite precise about not coming alone or unexpected to the port authority because it was quite a process to get through.
 And at this point, we met the rest of the passengers.
-And they were quite a assortment, random German, Israel, a chip designer from India, some Chinese, a Japanese couple, the Canadians I was traveling with, a couple more Americans, and a woman from Sacramento who was easily 350 pounds, walked with a cane, and found it difficult to navigate the boat and I thought… how she going to?
+And they were quite a assortment, random German, Israel, a chip designer from India, some Chinese, a Japanese couple, the Canadians I was traveling with, a couple more Americans, and an elderly woman from Sacramento who was easily 350 pounds, walked with a cane, and found it difficult to navigate the boat and I thought… how she going to?
 Nevermind.
 She was quick to begin talking (and never really stopped) about her travels.
 I guess at some point in her 30’s, her and her husband had sold all their belongings and lived in a van in Europe for 5 years.
 And that since then, she had been part of a travel club and got all these free trips in exchange for writing reviews and she’d just come from spending 3 weeks in the Seychelles snorkeling.